Jens Stoltenberg: Controversies

-Stoltenberg participated in protest rallies against the U.S. war in Vietnam in the 1970s.
-In 2011, Stoltenberg said "We sang the chorus, ‘Singing Norway, Norway out of Nato.'
+As a youth, Stoltenberg participated in protest rallies against the U.S. war in Vietnam in the 1970s.
+In 2011, Stoltenberg said: "We sang the chorus, 'Singing Norway, Norway out of Nato.'
 It was a hit."

-In 2001, Stoltenberg crashed his Labour Party-owned car into a parked car; he then left the premises without leaving a note with his name or number; the damages cost 8000 Norwegian kroner to repair.
+In 2001, Stoltenberg crashed his Labour Party (Ap) owned car into a parked car; he then left the premises without leaving a note with his name or number; the damages cost 8,000 Norwegian kroner to repair.

 In 2002, Stoltenberg admitted to having used hashish (cannabis) in his youth.
 He therefore asked the Ministry of Justice and Public Security to evaluate his impartiality in the upcoming government response to the report on drugs by the Stoltenberg Commission, headed by his father, Thorvald Stoltenberg.

-In 2011 Stoltenberg got a 380,000 kroner boat as a birthday gift from the Norwegian Labour Party and the Norwegian Confederation of Trade Unions; the givers also paid the tax for the gift which led to criticism.
+In 2011 Stoltenberg received a 380,000 kroner boat as a birthday gift from the Norwegian Labour Party (Ap) and the Norwegian Confederation of Trade Unions (LO); the Ap & LO also paid the tax for the gift, which led to criticism.

 Personal life

 Stoltenberg is married to diplomat Ingrid Schulerud and they have two children: a son, Axel Stoltenberg (born 1989) who is studying Chinese at the Shanghai Jiaotong University and daughter Anne Catharina Stoltenberg (born 1992) who is a part of Smerz, an experimental pop and electronic music duo signed to XL Recordings.

-He has one living sister, Camilla, a medical researcher and administrator who is one year older than him; and one late sister, Nini, four years younger, who died in 2014.
+He has one living sister, Camilla, a medical researcher and administrator who is one year older than he; and one late sister, Nini, four years younger, who died in 2014.
 Nini was a recovering heroin addict, and the Norwegian media have covered the family's efforts to cope with this challenge.

 He prefers to spend his summer vacations at his family's cottage on the Hvaler Islands in the Oslofjord.
 An avid outdoorsman, he rides his bike often and during the winter season he is an active cross-country skier.
 In December 2011, in order to mark 100 years since Roald Amundsen reached the south pole on skis, Stoltenberg journeyed to Antarctica.
+He suffers from ankylosing spondylitis.
+Stoltenberg is also a keen video gamer specifically strategy genre games.

-Although being portrayed as a staunch atheist for most of his adult life, and declining membership in the formerly official Church of Norway, Stoltenberg has stated that he does not consider himself an atheist.
+Although being portrayed as an atheist for most of his adult life, and declining membership in the formerly official Church of Norway, Stoltenberg has stated that he does not consider himself an atheist.
 He explained: "Although I am not a member of any denomination, I do believe that there is something greater than man.
 Some call it God, others call it something else.
 For me, it's about understanding that we humans are small in relation to nature, in relation to the powers that are bigger and stronger than man can ever comprehend.
 I find that in a church."